teh-username/envoy-quickly/README.md

 ## Solution

-We deploy Envoy as a sidecar but configured only to be a forward proxy.
-We retain the business-as-usual flow of traffic by not doing anything fancy but we get metrics out of thin air.
+We use Envoy as a [forward proxy](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/http/http_proxy#arch-overview-http-dynamic-forward-proxy).
+Ingress and egress will still be routed to Envoy (via iptables) but there's no need to update the config should a new service be introduced.

 Bonus feature: Tracing can also be achieved provided our application isn't too aggresive with dropping unfamiliar headers.

-## Code Organization

-The PoC is built in multiple stages, with each being a standalone set to verify whether particular features are feasible.